API Reference¶

 buffer_data (str, xarray.Dataset, or xarray.DataArray) – Integer tif file generated by buffer_categories.py.

 crop_pixels (int, optional) – Number of pixels to crop from each edge of the output.
-Default is None (no cropping).
+Pass None to skip cropping.

 - Returns: